mnguyen0226/mnguyen0226.github.io/src/data/leadership.md

 # Leadership Experience
 - **Industry Relations Chair** - IEEE@VT - *May 2020 to Present*.
-    - Organized peer networking events to connect students to faculty-sponsored and company-sponsored opportunities in the ECE department.
+    - Hosted peer networking events and info sessions to connect students to faculty-sponsored and company-sponsored opportunities in the ECE department.
-    - Collaborated with IEEE President for IEEE Summit, an annual, day-long VT student leadership conference.<br><br>
+    - Collaborated with company representatives in IEEE@VT Summit, resume review sessions, and tech talks.<br><br>

 - **Club President** - Teaching Robotics & Engineering (TRE) @VT - *September 2018 to December 2020*.
     - Teach Arduino coding foundations and robotics projects for 15-25 club members.